 This vast increase in consumer investment in power infrastructure and renewables drives the potential for millions of market actors, including households, to transact energy services and it is expected that dynamic and diverse markets are likely to eventuate.
+To assist these markets networks will need to prepare for two-way dynamic and de-centralised power flows and the capability for greater transfer of energy to and from different parts of the distribution network.

-The incentives issued by network service providers to customers and to third party market actors will be vital to unlock the value of distributed energy resources for efficiency and better services.
-An efficient adoption and integration of distributed energy resources through appropriate pricing and incentives should deliver significant savings in network augmentation costs, while at the same time delivering significant additional value to customers via their ability to participate in other markets.
+The incentives issued by network service providers to customers and to third party market actors will be vital to unlock the value of distributed energy resources to enable these markets and services to operate efficiently and reliably.
+An efficient adoption and integration of distributed energy resources through appropriate pricing and incentives should deliver significant savings in future network investments.
+This will include networks avoiding or reducing costs in addressing constraints due to inefficient import or export of energy, while at the same time delivering significant additional value to customers via their ability to participate in other markets.